darothen/128.806_CME/writeup.md

 2. Run your simulations again with each method, but allow your simulation to run until the concentration of atmospheric CO$_2$ doubles from its pre-industrial value.
 You can assume a "business-as-usual" scenario where the emissions increase at the same rate beyond 1990 (i.e. 0.01 PgC yr$^{-1}$ and 4.6/40 PgC yr$^{-1}$ for deforestation and fossil fuel burning, respectively) When does this doubling occur?

-3. Suppose that in 2050, the world commits to decreasing its carbon dioxide emissions such that the peak value following 2050 decays with an e-folding of 20 years.
-Write the mathematical form of $F_f(t)$ in this case, extending the definition from the first part of this sub-problem.
+3. Suppose that in 2050, the world commits to decreasing its carbon dioxide emissions (both from fossil fuels and deforestation) such that the peak value following 2050 decays with an e-folding of 20 years.
+Write the mathematical form of $F_f(t)$ and $F_d(t)$ in this case, extending the definition from the first part of this sub-problem.
 When will the atmospheric CO$_2$ concentration peak and at what value?
 When will it return (if ever) to pre-industrial levels?

 [^CVODE]: [http://robotics.stanford.edu/~scohen/cvode.paper.pdf](http://robotics.stanford.edu/~scohen/cvode.paper.pdf)
 [^LSODA]: [http://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html](http://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html)